 Why not the newest?
 That would be handy, but even Microsoft sometimes disagrees about what patch supersedes what.
 The earliest is always very well documented.

 Qualys provides a patch report, which eliminates superseded patches.
-When people ask me for one and only one reason to use Qualys over Nexpose or Nessus, the patch report is my answer.
+When people ask me for one and only one reason to use Qualys over Nexpose or Retina, the patch report is my answer.
 But the patch report can’t possibly reach the six-sigma accuracy of a Qualys vulnerability report.
+Tenable doesn’t have a separate patch report, but its tools provide a way to omit superseded patches from its scan results.

-My recommendation is still to use the patch report, if it’s available.
+My recommendation is still to use the Qualys patch report, if it’s available, or Tenable’s filtered report.
 Even if it’s wrong one percent of the time, chasing down that remaining one percent is trivial compared to trying to deploy thousands of patches that the vendor withdrew years ago.

 What about Kenna?

 What if you do your reporting by exporting your data to Kenna?
-Kenna doesn’t factor in superseded patches.
-But some managers like Kenna’s view for big-picture reporting.
+Kenna’s functionality regarding superseded patches is new, having been released in mid-2018.
+Managers like Kenna’s view for big-picture reporting, and there’s a lot of value in that.

 Regardless of how your company reports to executive management, you can still provide a patch report to your patch management teams.
 It’s still useful information, even if it’s off the record.
 I gave off-the-record analysis to my infrastructure colleagues all the time, using whatever tools we had at our disposal.
 Management only cared about results, not what tools we used.
 I found the information that helped the techs was frequently useless to managers, and the information that helped managers often wasn’t useful to the techs.
 They’re looking at different parts of the issue.
 And that’s OK.